sajidhamdard/learnjavascript/Exercises/exercise-09.md

    Bye -> eyB

 5. Captialize first character of the String.
-For example: wecode -> Wecode hello -> Hello
+For example: learnjavascript -> Learnjavascript hello -> Hello

 6. In a string convert uppercase character to lowercase and vice versa.
    HeLlo -> hElLO
-   WECodE -> wecODe
+   leArNjavaScript -> LEaRnJAVAsCRIPT

 7. Camelize the string. for example:
    Hello World -> helloWorld
-   my name is Sajid -> myNameIsSajid
+   my name is Sajid -> myNameIsSajid learn javascript -> learnJavascript
-   Wecode Academy -> wecodeAcademy

 8. Count number of spaces in a string.